Smellyslab/smellycoin/README.md

 #### HTTP Server
 Provides an API to manage the blockchain, wallets, addresses, transaction creation, mining request and peer connectivity.

-It's the starting point to interact with the naivecoin, and every node provides a swagger API to make this interaction easier.
+It's the starting point to interact with the smellycoin, and every node provides a swagger API to make this interaction easier.
 Available endpoints:

 ##### Blockchain